ballerina-platform/module-ballerina-grpc/grpc-ballerina/Package.md

 // The gRPC service is attached to the listener. service HelloWorld on new grpc:Listener(9090) {

-    //This `resource` is triggered when a new caller connection is initialized. remote function lotsOfGreetings(grpc:Caller caller, stream<string,error> clientStream) {
+    //This `resource` is triggered when a new client connection is initialized. remote function lotsOfGreetings(stream<string, grpc:Error?> clientStream) returns string|error {
         //Iterate through the client stream
         error? e = clientStream.forEach(function(string name) {
             // Handle the message sent from the stream here });
         //A grpc:EOS is returned once the client stream is completed if (e is grpc:EOS) {
-            grpc:Error? err = caller->send("Ack");
+            return "Ack";
         } else if (e is error) {
             // Handle the error sent by the client here }